Questions and Answers: 2009 Update to the Tuberculosis Screening Required for Adjustment of Status

 Q. Are all adjustment of status applicants screened for TB?

 A. Under the May 2008 TB Component of the Technical Instructions for the Medical Examination of Aliens in the United States, and its updates, all applicants for adjustment of status are screened for TB, unless they are too young.
-Initial screening tests are required for all applicants ages 2 years or older.
-Children under the age of 2 must be tested if there is evidence of contact with a person known to have TB or if there is another reason to suspect TB.
+Initial screening tests are required for all applicants age two or older.
+Children younger than age two must be tested if there is evidence of contact with a person known to have TB or if there is another reason to suspect TB.
 There are three exceptions to initial screening requirements, as detailed below.
 However, testing has to be conducted even if an applicant is pregnant or has been previously vaccinated with the Bacille Calmette-Guérin (BCG) vaccine.

 Q. What is a tuberculin skin test (TST)?